hasnain1230/Android-QRCode-Scanner-HTTP-Client/README.md

-# JSCJ QR Code Scanner + HTTP Client
+# QR Code Scanner + HTTP Client

 ![[Cropped] - JSCJ_QR_Code_Logo.png](README/Cropped_-_JSCJ_QR_Code_Logo.png)

 This is a QR code scanner that I made for a Sunday School that I volunteer at.
+This was simply a proof of concept that I made as I work on developing a larger, school wide application built in Flutter (so that it could be cross platform and run on Android and iOS).
 We ran into a technical problem where we needed to take data from QR codes, and send HTTP requests using the data that was scanned.
 There wasn’t a reliable solution on the Google Playstore that matched our needs, so I took the initiative to make a custom application that takes care of this exact purpose.
+While this is a proof of concept, we do use this application every week and it saves us several hours in adminstrative overhead.

 # Requirements